GET IN TOUCH WITH US

-HYPER-GAS MKII - HYDROCARBON MONITOR FOR COMMERCIAL DIVINGThe Hyper-Gas MkII is a unique, hyperbaric hydrocarbon monitor for use in saturation diving.
+HYDROCARBON MONITOR FOR COMMERCIAL DIVING - HYPER-GAS MKIIThe Hyper-Gas MkII is a unique, hyperbaric hydrocarbon monitor for use in saturation diving.

 Contact us today to discover how the Hyper-Gas MKII is an essential product for all members of The Association of Gas and Oil Producers.

-The Hyper-Gas MkII is a hydrocarbon monitor comprising of a bell monitor which contains a sensor manifold and a topside repeater which mimics the status of the bell monitor.
+The Hyper-Gas MkII is a hydrocarbon monitor comprising of a bell monitor which contains a sensor manifold.
+It is also designed to incoporate a topside repeater (sold seperately) which mimics the status of the bell monitor.

 The unit is set to alarm at 10% of the amount of hydrocarbons required to cause anaesthesia.

 Note: The Hyper-Gas MkII was not designed to monitor hyperbaric levels of H2S (hydrogen sulphide)

 The unit was designed in 2006 in response to an incident in the North Sea where a diving bell was contaminated with hydrocarbons brought into the bell from the seabed by a diver.

 Small quantities of hydrocarbons can set off gas in the bell atmosphere and act as an anaesthetic which could prove potentially fatal for divers if they are not made aware so that they can take evasive action.

 The Hyper-Gas MkII is now mandated by The Association of Oil & Gas Producers (OGP) in their “411 Report” which means that any diving contractor working for an OGP member such as Shell, BP, Total or Chevron must have a Hyper-Gas MkII installed in their saturation diving system.